 - I used regular unsweetened cocoa, but you could also use Dutch-process unsweetened cocoa.

-- Cake flour produces a softer, more tender cupcake.
-If you don’t have cake flour, you can make your own as follows: For each cup of all-purpose flour, remove 2 tablespoons of flour and replace the 2 tablespoons of all-purpose flour with 2 tablespoons of cornstarch.
+- Cake flour produces softer, more tender cupcakes.
+If you don’t have cake flour, you can make your own by removing two tablespoons of flour from each cup of all-purpose flour and replacing them with two tablespoons of cornstarch.

 - It doesn’t matter whether you use full-fat or low-fat buttermilk in this recipe.
-If you don’t have buttermilk, you can make your own by adding 1 tablespoon (0.5 ounces) of white vinegar or fresh lemon to a measuring cup, and then adding 7.5 ounces of milk to equal 1 cup of liquid.
+If you don’t have buttermilk, you can make your own by adding one half tablespoon (0.25 ounces) of white vinegar or fresh lemon to a measuring cup and then adding 3.75 ounces of milk to equal ½ cup of liquid.
 Allow to sit for about 5 minutes.

-- I used full-fat cream cheese in the frosting, but you can also use low-fat cream cheese.
+- I used reduced-fat cream cheese in the frosting, but you can also use regular cream cheese.

 - If necessary, add additional confectioners’ sugar or whipping cream to achieve the proper piping consistency of the frosting.